It is immensely exciting and humbling to have been voted a “Local Hero” in the area of Mixology in Edible Magazine’s annual awards.

 Fast forward ELEVEN years… and I have three cocktail books, dozens of videos, a slew of TV appearances, customized signature cocktails for celebrity events, co-created OM Liqueurs, train restaurant staff, do product consulting, and I produce my own cocktail festival right here in Santa Fe (June 2 – 4).

-Cocktails & Culture Festival is a way for me to grow my business while giving back to our community.
+Cocktails & Culture Festival is a way for me to grow my business while giving back to our community, specially now that I have been trying to improve my work with the net cms software.
 My decade-long ties to some of the most influential and KIND people in the booze business made it a possibility to reach out and say, “I want to help build a cocktail community here.
 Could you help me?”
 And, lo-and-behold, it still floors me to have these incredible people come to educate and inspire bartenders and home entertainers through seminars, tastings and parties during the festival.
 It also wouldn’t happen without the support of the liquor brands who get involved.
 Big companies, small companies, local companies… they are all investing in our community through the festival.
 There are no words for my gratitude.
 It’s just enormous.
 So, Cocktails & Culture also raises money for several organizations: Cooking With Kids; Children’s Cancer Fund of New Mexico; and the Helen David Relief Fund which supports bartenders with breast cancer.

 The biggest compliment I can receive is that some of you out there consider my work worthy of acknowledgement, and that you see my desire to support the local culinary, mixology and tourism industries.
 Receiving this honor only makes me want to work harder, and give more.
 I am a champion all that we have to offer here.
 I want to be worthy of an award called Local Hero.
 Thank you.